The public and private faith of Hillary Clinton

 At a White House prayer breakfast in 1998, President Bill Clinton apologized to the nation and to his family for conducting an affair with an intern, Monica Lewinsky.
 Couching his confession in Christian terms, the president said, "I don't think there's a fancy way to say that I have sinned."

 Hillary Clinton sat stoically through her husband's speech, recalled Matthews, the Arkansas pastor, who was sitting a few feet away.
-When the speech ended he knelt beside her.
+When the speech ended, he knelt beside her.

-"Are you alright, Hillary?" he asked.
+"Are you all right, Hillary?" he asked.

 "I don't know what I'm going to do," Clinton whispered to him, Matthews said.

-"Do you remember what you taught me about forgiveness and grace?" the pastor asked, reminding Clinton of her Sunday School lesson from years ago.
+"Do you remember what you taught me about forgiveness and grace?" the pastor asked, reminding Clinton of her Sunday school lesson from years ago.

 Matthews says he doesn't even know if Clinton heard his question, she seemed so distraught and distracted.
-In her memoir, "Living History," Clinton calls the Lewinsky scandal "the most devastating, shocking and hurtful experience of my life."
+In her memoir "Living History," Clinton calls the Lewinsky scandal "the most devastating, shocking and hurtful experience of my life."

 "I would have to go deep inside myself and my faith to discover any remaining belief in our marriage," Clinton writes, "to find some path of understanding."